Ram Ganesh Gadkari

-Ram Ganesh Gadkari (26 May 1885 – 23 January 1919) was a Marathi poet, playwright, and humorist from Bombay Presidency, India.

-Ram Ganesh Gadkari was one of the writers the in new age transformation in Marathi literature.
+Ram Ganesh Gadkari (26 May 1885 – 23 January 1919) was an Indian Marathi-language poet, playwright, and humorist from the Bombay Presidency.
+He was one of the writers in the new age transformation in Marathi literature.
 He wrote poetry under the pen name Govindagraj and humorous articles under the pen name Balakram.
 He wrote plays under his legal name.

 Early life

 Gadkari was born on 26 May 1885 in a Marathi Chandraseniya Kayastha Prabhu family in the town of Navsari of Gujarat.
 He died at Saoner near Nagpur on 23 January 1919.

-His father Ganesh Raghunath[Vasudeo] Gadkari died on 24 September 1893, and poverty hindered his timely formal education.
+His father Ganesh Raghunath [Vasudeo] Gadkari died on 24 September 1893, and poverty hindered his timely formal education.
 He finished his high school education at age 19 and enrolled in Pune's Fergusson College.
 However, flunking in the mathematics examination, he abandoned his formal education at the end of the first year in college, and took up teaching to support himself while pursuing his keen literary interests.

 Until nine years of his age, he was unable to speak Marathi.
 Afterwards, he read and studied Marathi, Sanskrit, and English literature extensively.
 He critically studied particularly the works of Sanskrit playwrights Kalidas and Bhavabhuti; modern Marathi poets of his era Keshavasuta and Shripad Krushna Kolhatkar; Marathi poets of earlier times like Dnyaneshwar and Moropant; and English writers like Shakespeare, Percy Shelley, and Mark Twain.

 Personal

 Ram Ganesh Gadkari was married twice.
 His first wife Sitabai had left him though according to some contemporaries it was he who had abandoned her.
 His second wife Rama was younger by some 17 years than him but this too proved to be not a very happy marriage.
-Gadkari was bitterly disappointed when he realized that marital bliss that he was seeking was not going to come his way.
+Gadkari was bitterly disappointed when he realised that marital bliss that he was seeking was not going to come his way.